metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 Another way guards may perform that pre-validation step is by relying on an external solution.

 For instance, when using the Gatekeeper guard, we must request a Gateway Token by performing a challenge — such as completing a Captcha — which depends on the configured Gatekeep Network.
-The Gatekeeper guard will then check for the existance of such Gateway Token to either validate or reject the mint.
+The Gatekeeper guard will then check for the existence of such Gateway Token to either validate or reject the mint.
 [You can learn more about the Gatekeeper guard on its dedicated page](/programs/candy-machine/available-guards/gatekeeper).

 ![CandyMachinesV3-Minting5.png](/assets/candy-machine-v3/CandyMachinesV3-Minting5.png#radius)

 ## Minting With Bot Taxes

 One guard you’ll likely want to include in your Candy Machine is the Box Tax guard which protects your Candy Machine against bots by charging failed mints a configurable amount of SOL.
 This amount is usually small to hurt bots without affecting genuine mistakes from real users.
-All bot taxes will be transfered to the Candy Machine account so that, once minting is over, you can access these funds by deleting the Candy Machine account.
+All bot taxes will be transferred to the Candy Machine account so that, once minting is over, you can access these funds by deleting the Candy Machine account.

 This guard is a bit special and affects the minting behaviour of all other guards.
 When the Bot Tax is activated and any other guard fails to validate the mint, **the transaction will pretend to succeed**.
 This means no errors will be returned by the program but no NFT will be minted either.
-This is because, the transaction must succeed in order for the funds to be transfered from the bot to the Candy Machine account.
+This is because the transaction must succeed for the funds to be transferred from the bot to the Candy Machine account.
 [You can learn more about the Bot Tax guard on its dedicated page](/programs/candy-machine/available-guards/bot-tax).

 ## Conclusion